When should I hike the Laugavegur Trek?

 Where is the best place for photos on the Laugavegur hike?

-Anywhere and everywhere.
+Everywhere you look on this trail is a good photo opp!
 Photograph everything so you can remember it forever.
 A few of the highlights include:

 - Ljótpollur, the name means ‘ugly puddle’ but this pool is considered to be one of the world’s most beautiful crater lakes